andrewlkho/passport/README.md

 - Copy the PDFs to your local Zotero data storage directory
 - Optionally, pass your library through PubMed to clean up some of the metadata (see below)
-- Not make any changes to your Papers 3 library which it only reads data from
+- Not make any changes to your Papers 3 library

 As the Papers 3 sqlite library is not a documented format, I have had to reverse engineer the library format.
 As such, I can make no guarantees that passport